Electric vehicle charging

 Our commitment

-The council is committed to providing an additional 1000 charging sockets for electric vehicles on public highways and public car parks by 2026.
+The council is committed to providing sufficient charging sockets for electric vehicles on public highways and public car parks in the coming years.

 This will be a rolling programme with delivery reliant on funding, so the number provided each year will vary.

-The aim is to provide charging points where there is the greatest need.
-This includes areas covered by the extended Ultra-Low Emission Zone, where there are more people living without off-street parking, and where they support other carbon reduction interventions such as low traffic neighbourhoods.
+We will be providing charging points where there is the greatest need.
+This includes areas covered by the extended Ultra-Low Emission Zone, where there are more people living without off-street parking and where chargers support other carbon reduction interventions such as low traffic neighbourhoods.

-To increase the number of charging points in the borough, we are trialling lamp column chargers.
+Lamp column chargers are currently being rolled out across the borough.
 These are a simple and cost-effective way to increase our number of charging points, which can be fitted into existing streetlights where these are next to the kerb.
-For more information about this, view our Lamp column chargers FAQ (PDF, 228.58 KB).
+For more information about this, see the Electric Vehicle Charging project page.

 Why go electric

-- About 90% of car trips in London are less than 7 miles.
-This means that the use of electric vehicles (EVs) is preferable to help cut emissions in London.
+About 90% of car trips in London are less than 7 miles.
+This means that the use of EVs is preferable to help cut emissions in London.

 The Energy Saving Trust provide more information on the benefits of electric vehicles.